nasa/openmct/CONTRIBUTING.md

 Automated testing shall occur whenever changes are merged into the main development branch and must be confirmed alongside any pull request.

-Automated tests are typically unit tests which exercise individual software components.
+Automated tests are tests which exercise plugins, API, and utility classes.
 Tests are subject to code review along with the actual implementation, to ensure that tests are applicable and useful.

 Examples of useful tests:
 * Tests which replicate bugs (or their root causes) to verify their